The most beautiful countries in the world – Reader's vote

 What you love: “Dramatic, awe-inspiring scenery and incredible wildlife”

-Firmly in your top five most beautiful countries in the world for two consecutive polls, Canada sure offers a wide range of unmissable travel experiences.
+Firmly in your top five most beautiful countries in the world for two consecutive polls, Canada sure offers a wide range of unmissable things to do in Canada.

 Many of you remarked on its epic landscapes and the vastness of its “wide-open spaces”.
-If you think Canada’s “mountain scenery is amazing”, as one as one respondent enthused.
+If you think Canada’s “mountain scenery is amazing”, as one respondent enthused.

 B.C. mountains draw skiers and snowboarders in their thousands, while the East Coast cities of Toronto and Montreal charm with their world-class restaurants and cosmopolitan vibe.

-To enjoy Canada in all its exhilarating wonder, take a look at our tailor-made trip itineraries - curated by local travel guides and fully customisable.
+To enjoy Canada in all its exhilarating wonder, take a look at our Canada itineraries - curated by local travel guides.

 Elk in Jasper National Park, Alberta, Canada © Weekend Warrior Photos/Shutterstock